DapZey/MyFirstOnlineGame/README.md

 Stuff is still a bit buggy if you dont run in a proper order:

+1) Extract the zip

-1) Run the server file
+2) Run the server file

-2) Run the client file twice
+3) Run the client file twice

-3) in the first client (assuming server is on localhost) connect by typing in the textarea: 127.0.0.1/1/a
+4) in the first client (assuming server is on localhost) connect by typing in the textarea: 127.0.0.1/1/a

-4) in the second client: 127.0.0.1/2/b
+5) in the second client: 127.0.0.1/2/b

-5) if the ball gets stuck press r to reset it
+6) if the ball gets stuck press r to reset it

-6) press escape to terminate the client program, type *stop* in the servers terminal to safely exit
+7) press escape to terminate the client program, type *stop* in the servers terminal to safely exit

    *note* To experiment with different PC's simultaniously make sure port forwarding is enabled and firewall is configured properly